Adwa Victory Day

-Adwa Victory Day (የዐድዋ ድል ቀን) is a national holiday in Ethiopia which is celebrated on 2 March in commemoration of Ethiopian victory against Italy's colonisation effort at the Battle of Adwa in 1896.
-Paying tribute to the Ethiopian army, the celebration involves parades and dramatic and artistic performances reflecting Ethiopian culture.
+Adwa Victory Day (የዐድዋ ድል ቀን) is a national holiday in Ethiopia that commemorates Ethiopia's victory against Italian forces at the Battle of Adwa on 1 March 1896.
+Adwa Victory Day celebrations involve parades, dramatic and artistic performances reflecting Ethiopian culture.

-Adwa Victory Day is strongly associated with symbol of Pan-Africanism and aspiration to black people.
+Adwa Victory Day is strongly associated with Pan-Africanism and the aspirations of black people.

 Celebration

 Celebration involves parades in many places and cultural reflection wherever people gathered.
 Artistic and dramatic performances are also presented, such as kererto, shilela and fukera.
 All schools, banks, post offices and government offices are closed, with the exception of health facilities.
 Some taxi and public transportation services choose not to operate on this day, and shops are normally open but most close earlier than usual.
 In the capital Addis Ababa, government officials, patriots, foreign diplomats and the public gather at Menelik Square while the Ethiopian Police Orchestra play patriotic songs.

 Male performers often wear jodhpurs and various types of vest; they carry the Ethiopian flag and various patriotic banners and placards, as well as traditional Ethiopian shields and swords called shotel.
 Female performers wear traditional dress called habesha kemis and some wear black gowns over all, while other place royal crowns on their heads to represent Empress Taytu.
 The celebration takes place not only in Addis Ababa, but also other cities such as Bahir Dar, Debre Markos and Adwa itself.
 Patriotic music plays a part as well, for example Gigi's ballad dedicated to the Battle of Adwa and Teddy Afro's "Tikur Sew" are frequently played during the celebration.